dabestswag25/quiz-app/README.md

     3. NADH is removed.
     4. The Krebs cycle occurs.

-10. Which question was about cubes?
+10. Which question was about cellular respiration?
     1. 3
     2. 4
     3. 5